silvasouzaadriano/rocketseatbootcamp8/docs/README.md

       export default all([takeLatest('@cart/ADD_REQUEST', addToCart)]);

-### Flex Architecture - Module 07 - React Toastify
+### Flex Architecture - Module 07 - React ToastifyReact Toastify

   1) Add the libray react-toastify.
 This lib is used to show friendly messages.